Remove the emergency key from the keyfob.

 - If the vehicle has a dead battery, jump-start the car.
 Jump starting terminals are in the engine bay.
 Pull-on the lever on the left-hand side of the steering wheel to open the hood and locate the Positive (+) terminal near the driver's strut tower.
 To start the engine, you may need to press the START button with the key fob.

 All Volvo key fobs have the emergency key inside used to unlock the driver's door manually.
 For example, if the car battery dies or the remote stops working.

 The first thing you need to do is remove the emergency key from the key fob.
 There will be a spring-loaded catch on the side that you slide to open the key fob and remove the emergency key.

-If you find that your key fob isn't working but you know that your car battery isn't dead, this means that your key fob battery has died.
+If you find that your key fob isn't working, but you know that your car battery isn't dead, this means that your key fob battery has died.
 Replace the key fob battery.

 These instructions work on Volvo XC70, V70, S60, S40, V40, V50, XC60, XC90, S60, S70, S80, C30, and all other models.

-The keyless entry feature on your Volvo is great for getting in and starting your car easily and hassle-free.
+The keyless entry feature on a Volvo is great for getting in and starting your car easily and hassle-free.
 But when your car battery dies, it makes getting into your car a whole lot harder.
 Unlike regular keys, your key fob won't work if the battery isn't charged.